deepwell/gity/README.md

 ## Building

 ### Development Build and Run
-To build and run the development version in one command:
+To build and run the development version:
 ```bash
 cargo run
 ```